AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_PA.md

 * **None**: No calibration will be applied.
 * **Fixed**: Specify static input and output attenuation in decibels, which will be applied equally to all frequencies.
 Used for passives (i.e., cables, attenuators, etc.).
 * **Small Signal**: Load an s-parameter measurement  (*.s2p file) for the input and output to specify a frequency-dependent attenuation.
 This is used for passives (i.e., cables, attenuators, etc.).
 The fixed attenuation options are still available, and they will be added to the s-parameter attenuations.
 * **Large Signal**: In addition to the small-signal calibration options, load a driver amplifier measurement following the same data format in the app.
-The DUT input power will be calculated by adding the input attenuation and grabing the output power of the driver at this input power and frequency.
+The DUT input power will be calculated by adding the input attenuation and grabbing the output power of the driver at this input power and frequency.
 Intermediary values are linearly interpolated.

 ```{image} ./assets/PA/calibration.png
 :alt: Calibration Configuration